Julia Pfeiffer Burns State Park: SPECIAL EVENTS/FILMING

 “Elopement” Special Event Permits may be issued for elopement weddings of ten (10) people or less that take place at hike-in locations.
 You may apply for an “elopement” permit up to six (6) months in advance.

 Events conducted by for-profit and/or non-profit entities may occur with the approval of an Annual Special Event Permit.
 Large events are not permitted at this park.

 For those wishing to have their event at McWay Falls or on the beach, please note the following: There is no beach access nor access to McWay Falls at this park as per District Superintendent’s Order No. 720-97-003(G)(CCR 4326(a)).
 Any persons who attempt to access either location will be detained, cited, and/or arrested by State Park law enforcement personal and said persons will be responsible for all rescue cost incurred.

-Applications received less than thirty (30) days prior to the event date are subject to additional fees and restrictions.
+Applications received less than forty-five (45) days prior to the event date are subject to additional fees and restrictions.

-Contact the Special Event Coordinator at 831-667-0507 or BigSurEvents@parks.ca.gov for availability, permit & fee information, Annual Permit information, or to apply for a Special Event Permit.
+Contact the Special Event Permit Office at BigSurEvents@parks.ca.gov or call 831-667-0507 to receive a Special Event Information Packet, to check calender availability, Annual Permit information, or to apply for a Special Event Permit.

 Motion Picture and Still Photography Permits